stammen/win10-vungle-sdkbox/README.md

 	$ cocos new vungleDemo -l cpp -d projects
     ```

 1. Download the [Vungle Windows SDK](https://v.vungle.com/sdk).
-Unzip the SDK and put the folder in your app Project folder.
+Unzip the SDK and put the folder in your vungleDemo Project folder.

 1. Open the Windows 10 UWP vungleDemo solution in your project's proj.win10 folder.